 After pouring the molten metal through the sprues and risers, the castings are cooled within the molds.
 The cooling is followed by the shakeout process where the molds are manually knocked out on the floor to remove the molds.
+No shakedown machines are installed.
 Sand adhering to the casting is scraped off.
 The chunks of sand are sent to the Vibramill sand reclaimer.